-In over seven years of running my business, I've noticed that one area many small business owners overlook is their products.
+In that time, I've noticed that one area many small business owners overlook is their products.
 Get this right, and it can mean the difference between profits and failure.

 Before we go further, I'd like to clarify that this applies to service-based business just as much as product-based ones.
 Whatever you're selling, we can look at developing your profitable product ecosystem to ensure you maximise every opportunity and every sale.

 Your customer story